DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixBitmapAnimationEffect_BitmapHeight BitmapHeight

-The height of the the part of the bitmap which is to be displayed.
+The height of the the part of the bitmap which is to be displayed. -1 selects the fully height resp. the remaining height from the BitMapTop position.

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixBitmapAnimationEffect_BitmapLeft BitmapLeft

-The left boundary of the the part of the bitmap which is to be displayed.
+The left boundary in pixels of the the part of the bitmap which is to be displayed.